White vs. Ivory

 What color are most wedding dresses?

-Most wedding dresses you've seen are actually a shade of ivory - maybe even darker 😱.
+Most wedding dresses you've seen are actually ivory - and maybe even darker than ivory 😱.
 Although to the untrained eye they actually look white and no one would ever question that the tag on them did not read that way.
 If you choose a dress that is ivory, or ivory lace with champagne, blush, etc. underneath...likely Great Aunt Ethel or Grandpa John would never read into that and they would just think your dress is gorgeous and "white"!

 Let's talk about some typical wedding dress colors: